How to Eat the Parts of Your Fruits and Veggies You Usually Trash

 But what if you found a way to incorporate those kale stems, carrot tops and tomato leaves into the meals you eat?
 In addition to trying out new recipes, you’ll be stretching your food budget and getting more bang for your buck.

 Linda Ly, founder of the website Garden Betty, advocates cooking with all parts of produce — from top to tail, as she calls it.
-She recently published “The No-Waste Vegetable Cookbook” and spoke to The Penny Hoarder about how to get the most out of your produce.
+She published “The No-Waste Vegetable Cookbook” in 2020 and spoke to The Penny Hoarder about how to get the most out of your produce.

 Testing Out Not-So-Obvious Ingredients